-Table 5H presents two penalty amounts, Original Base Penalty and Revised Estimated Penalty, for each year of WPR noncompliance from 2008 - 2017.
+Table 5H presents three penalty amounts, Original Base Penalty, Current Assessed Penalties, and Revised Estimated Penalty, for each year of WPR noncompliance from 2008 - 2018.
 The Original Base Penalty Amount is the initial penalty assessed by ACF for WPR noncompliance for the related FFY.
 Achieving compliance with the overall WPR in FFY 2015 satisfied the CCPs for the FFY 2008 - 2011 penalties.
 Therefore, those penalties, totaling \$587.1 million were eliminated.
 Since penalties for WPR noncompliance are partially calculated based on previous year penalties, the elimination of the 2008 - 2011 penalties required that all subsequent penalties be reduced.
-These reductions are reflected the Revised Estimated Penalty column.
-That column, titled Revised Estimated Penalty, present reduction estimates that occur due to the state meeting the overall WPR in the specified target compliance year named in the CCP, leaving only the lower two-parent percentage of the penalty, as well as relief for "significant progress" and the penalty "ripple effect" where each reduction in one penalty requires a complete recalculation and reduction of all subsequent penalties.
-The ultimate result of these various penalty reductions is projected to expose the State to penalties totaling approximately \$53.3 million for all current outstanding penalties.
+These reductions are reflected the Current Assessed Penalties column.
+The Revised Estimated Penalty Exposure column presents additional reduction estimates that occur due to the state meeting the overall WPR in the specified target compliance year named in the CCP, leaving only the lower two-parent percentage of the penalty, as well as relief for "significant progress" and the penalty "ripple effect" where each reduction in one penalty requires a complete recalculation and reduction of all subsequent penalties.
+The ultimate result of these various penalty reductions is projected to expose the State to penalties totaling approximately \$59 million for all current outstanding penalties.
 The Estimated Earliest FFY column presents the earliest possible FFY a final penalty could be assessed, reducing and the TANF block grant.